This specialisation combines foreign language with social sciences to understand international relations and political systems.

 MAOR317 Takahi: Colonisation is highly recommended.

-This degree will build and develop career pathways in foreign affairs and international relations in government and non-government organisations.
+This degree will build career pathways in foreign affairs and international relations in government and non-government organisations.
 Skills such as multicultural awareness and communication will make you employable in Aotearoa and overseas.

 Find out more about what you can do with a degree from UC.